Tsavo East National Park

 The Tsavo/Athi rivers confluence – when the two rivers combine to form the Galana River – which cuts a green gash across the dusty plains.
 Sightings of crocs, hippos, lesser kudus, waterbucks, and, to a lesser extent, lions and leopards are relatively common.

 The scenic Aruba Dam was built in 1952 across the seasonal Voi River.
 The dam attracts thousands of diverse animals, water birds and is one of the great game viewing destinations.
 One of the park’s regularly spotted lion prides ranges around here.
 Away to the east and southeast, all the way down to the Buchuma Gate, the open grasslands provide the perfect habitat for cheetahs and sightings are more common here than anywhere else in southeastern Kenya.

-Wildlife: The park is home to most of the larger mammals, vast herds of dust-red elephants, rhino, buffalo, lion, leopard, crocodile, pods of hippo, waterbucks, kudu, gerenuk, zebra and Hunter’s hartebeest or hilora translocated from Arawale National Reserve.
+Wildlife: The park is home to most of the larger mammals, vast herds of dust-red elephants, rhinos, buffalo, lions, leopards, crocodiles, pods of hippo, waterbucks, kudu, gerenuk, zebra, and Hunter’s hartebeest or hilora translocated from Arawale National Reserve.

 Birds: The prolific birdlife features 500 recorded bird species.

 Tsavo East can be accessed through Voi, Mtito Andei, Buchuma, Ithumba, Manyani and Sala gates.